Jump to: Levy FAQs

 The Group Policy, the indemnity contract that sets out the coverage provided by ALIA, is posted on ALIA’s website.
 To assist Subscribers, ALIA has updated its website to include responses to frequently asked general policy questions, such as basic coverage information, under Group Policy FAQs.

 Any summary of the Group Policy contained above is provided for general information purposes only and not as legal advice and is qualified in its entirety to the terms and conditions of the Group Policy.
+The Group Policy is the contract that specifically and fully describes Subscribers’ coverage, and nothing stated herein revises or amends the policy.
 Subscribers should always review the Group Policy to confirm their obligations in any circumstance.

 ALIA does not provide legal advice.
-ALIAdvisory notices, ALIAlerts and the content on ALIA’s website, notices, blogs, correspondence, and any other communications are provided for general information purposes only and do not constitute legal or other professional advice or an opinion of any kind.
+ALIAdvisory newsletters, ALIAlert warnings, ALIAction notices, and the content on ALIA’s website, notices, blogs, correspondence, and any other communications are provided only for the general information of members who participate in the indemnity program and do not constitute legal or other professional advice or an opinion of any kind.
 This information is not a replacement for specific legal advice and does not create a solicitor-client relationship.
+If you think you would benefit from legal advice, please contact an Alberta lawyer directly.

-ALIA may provide links to third-party websites.
-Links are provided for convenience only; ALIA does not vet or endorse the information contained in linked websites or guarantee its accuracy, timeliness, or fitness for a particular purpose.
+Links to third-party websites are provided for convenience only; ALIA does not vet or endorse the information contained in linked websites or guarantee its accuracy, timeliness, or fitness for a particular purpose.